sheynkman-lab/Long-Read-Proteogenomics/AWStoZenodo.md

 cd Long-Read-Proteogenomics/data
 ```

 ### v.
-Run the `download_and_reconstruct.sh` script
+Run the `download_and_reconstruct.sh` script (optional)

+To run this pipeline using the `ZENODO` location does not require any downloading or movement of data.

-A bash script was created to pull the version of files that are stored within Zenodo
+Nevertheless, a bash script is provided to illustrate how one could pull the version of files that are stored within Zenodo.
 This may be run from any unix terminal within an appropriately sized machine (2 vCPUs 16GB).

+In general, it is not best practice to move data, download data or copy data.
+Data movement should be minimized and discouraged to prevent integrity, limit costs, and ensoure consistency with the results.

 Please run this script from the `Long-Read-Proteogenomics/data` directory.